Frequently Asked Questions

 - What kind of internet access do I have in the residence halls?

 High speed internet access is available in each residence hall via a hard wired network port called ResNet.
 ResNet is provided to each residence hall occupant with an active housing contract.
 You will need either a category 5 or 6 Ethernet patch cable to connect your desktop or laptop to the hard wired port.
-Patch cables can be purchased at Bear Logic located within the University Center.
-Once connected to ResNet you will be guided through an automated online registrations process for internet services.
+Category 5 or 6 Ethernet patch cables can be purchased at various retailers.
+Once connected to ResNet you will be guided through an automated online registration process for internet services.
 (You can only complete this process in your residence hall room).

 - Can I put up my own curtains?